dvdvideo1234/TrackAssemblyTool/readme.md

    If the line with the middle circle is green, that means a valid prop entity is traced
-     The green circle shows where the trace hits and the yellow what part of trace is inside the prop If in this case the trace is a valid piece, the origin and raduis to the point selected are drawn using a cyan circle and margenta line respectively, always shorter than the active radius If the line is yellow, that means the trace has hit someting else ( For example the world ) The yellow circle shows again where the trace hits and the red line the part inside the non-prop If there is a red line with yellow circle, then there is an active point there, which is searching
+     The green circle shows where the trace hits and the yellow what part of trace is inside the prop If in this case the trace is a valid piece, the origin and raduis to the point selected are drawn using a yellow circle line, always shorter than the active radius.
+After that the spawn position and distance are drawn by using cyan circle and margenta line respectively.
+The forward and the up direction vectors of the origin are drawn using red and blue lines respectively.
+   If the line is yellow, that means the trace has hit someting else ( For example the world )
+     The yellow circle shows again where the trace hits and the red line the part inside the non-prop If there is a red line with yellow circle, then there is an active point there, which is searching